Brockenhurst to Lymington walk

-Main Walk: 17¾ km (11.0 miles).
+Main Walk, to Lymington Town: 18 km† (11.2 miles).
 Four hours 10 minutes walking time.
 For the whole excursion including trains, sights and meals, allow at least 10 hours.

 Explorer OL22 (or OL29).
 Brockenhurst, map reference SU301020, is in Hampshire, 15 km SW of Southampton.

-The next section includes the walk's one stretch across wide open heathland at Shirley Holms, with fine views across the gorse and heather.
-After crossing Sway Road you leave the National Park and the walk becomes less distinctive for a while, past farms and stables with occasional distant glimpses of the Isle of Wight.
-Eventually you come to the scattered hamlet of Lower Pennington and the alternative lunch pub.
+The walk's middle section (after leaving the National Park) is less distinctive, going past farms and stables with occasional distant glimpses of the Isle of Wight.
+Eventually you come to the scattered hamlet of Lower Pennington and the suggested lunch pub.

-Some of the fenced paths in this middle section are quite narrow and although they were all passable when checked (in August), they could become overgrown.
+Some of the fenced paths in this section are quite narrow and could become overgrown.

 The final section to the attractive sailing resort of Lymington is quite different in character.
 You walk along raised embankments between mudflats and the coastal marshes of Lymington-Keyhaven Nature Reserve, with magnificent views of the Isle of Wight across the Solent.
-Now a haven for wildlife, this area was the site of the Lymington Saltworks, the country's leading supplier of sea salt in the 18thC.
-The industry only ceased (in 1865) when salt could be obtained more cheaply from mines in Cheshire.
+The area is now a haven for wildlife but in the 18thC it was the site of the Lymington Saltworks, the country's leading supplier of sea salt.
+This profitable industry only ceased (in 1865) when salt could be obtained more cheaply from mines in Cheshire.

 If your curiosity has been piqued by the large obelisk poking out above the trees on the other side of the Lymington River you could extend the walk by 1½ km, passing the Walhampton Monument and returning from Lymington Pier instead of the Town station.

-There are no other walk options but a glance at the map will show that there are several places where you could leave the walk route and make your way along roads into Lymington.
+There are no specific options to shorten the Main Walk but you could use the map to find your way along roads from Pennington to Lymington.
 You could also make use of the regular bus services in the area (see below).

 Brockenhurst has a half-hourly semi-fast service from London Waterloo (hourly on Sundays) taking about 1 hour 30 minutes, plus an hourly stopping service which is not usually worth considering.

-If you want to abandon the walk there are several useful bus routes in the area with an hourly service (two-hourly on Sundays).
-Bluestar 6 runs along the A337 between Brockenhurst and Lymington; you could also use this to start the walk from the Hobler Inn.
-In the second half of the walk Wilts & Dorset X1/X2 runs along the A337 (X1) or through Bowling Green and Pennington Common (X2; not Sun) to Lymington.
+If you want to abandon the walk Bluestar 6 runs hourly (two-hourly on Sundays) along the A337 between Brockenhurst and Lymington; you could also use it to start the walk from Battramsley.
+In the second half of the walk morebus X2 (Mon–Sat) goes from Bournemouth to Lymington via Sway and Pennington.

-The best place for a picnic would be the heathland at Shirley Holms (after 5½ km), with Pennington Common (after 9½ km) as a later alternative.
+The best places for a picnic are the heathland at Shirley Holms (after 5½ km) or Pennington Common (after 9½ km).